Entanglement entropy of a simple quantum system: Main features of the model

 \subsection{Wave function}

-As already said, the spherical region $A$ in Fig. \ref{regions} is part of a larger closed system $A\cup B$, described by a wave function $\psi (x,\, y)$, where $x$ denotes the set of coordinates in $A$ and $y$ the coordinates in $B$.
+The spherical region $A$ in Fig. \ref{regions} is part of a larger closed system $A\cup B$, described by a wave function $\psi (x,\, y)$, where $x$ denotes the set of coordinates in $A$ and $y$ the coordinates in $B$.
+We will exploit for $\psi$ the following analytic forms: